One of the most important missions of the Office of Faith Formation is to prepare teens to receive the Sacrament of Confirmation.

 - Not one of the parents

-- Exceptions are made for specials needs
+- Exceptions are made for children with special needs

 Finally, in order to properly maintain Church records, we also need a copy of the Confirmation Candidate’s Baptismal Certificate.
 This can be obtained from the parish where baptism occurred.